sdslabs/gasper/docs/content/concepts.md

 It ain't much but it's honest work 🥳

 !!!info
-    A node with **Mizu** deployed is a Worker Node
+    A node with **AppMaker** deployed is a Worker Node

-### Kaen 🔥
+### DbMaker 🔥

-Kaen service deals with creating and managing databases and their life-cycles
+DbMaker service deals with creating and managing databases and their life-cycles

 It currently supports databases of the following types